Nonpareil and confined to Earth.

 A couple of years ago I had conceptualized and developed solar powered surveillance sensor prototypes that communicated on mobile and satellite networks, I called them SEEDs & PODS.
 I combined several sets of sensors with the ability to translate the data into usable assumptions and predictions.
 My intent for them was to eliminate the possibility of kidnappings or child abductions, or alternatively if deployed on the battleground, the most reliable source of intel.
 I designed the SEEDs & PODs to blend in with the natural environment and to prevent tampering.
 I incorporated “root” systems that held the sensors and I personally created a P.C.C. (patterns, collisions, correlations) set of “rules” for the sensors to learn by [OpenAI, neural network fundamentals, genetic algos, etc].

 I had employees write, email, and call appropriate U.S. government agencies to properly receive legal permission to test our sensors in numerous locations throughout the US.
 Some remote, some smack dab in the middle of major cities.
-43 denials later (by the way …you technically have to pay for each bullshit “application”)…myself and a team of employees attempted a different tactic and began planting the sensors with private landowners permission.
+Many denials later (you have to pay for each bullshit “application”)…myself and a team of employees attempted a different tactic and began planting the sensors with private landowner’s permission.
 A few weeks later we turned the network on.
 We called it “Econet”.
 Thanks to the foundational work done by Stephen Weber.
 I have to give Alan Yu credit as well for helping me tie everything together in the end.
 Each SEED relayed it’s data on a network to the POD which contained the satellite communications ability.
 The POD sent the data to the satellite therefore we were able to read the data from anywhere…even our iphones sitting in a cafe in Marina Del Rey.
 If a SEED could not successfully relay the data, it would log it to an internal SD and re-attempt the relay at random intervals.
 The data transmitted is sent in encrypted packets, some containing factual data and thousands containing in-factual but sensible data, slightly similar to magnetic links and crypto-currency exchanges.
 I learned how expensive satellite data and independent GSM contract costs from this project.
 After several months of running Econet successfully, I turned it off and was forced to remove all sensors deployed.